JerryChangs/HarvardConcentrations/README.md

 ### Extending the Visualization

-With our initial design complete, we experimented with a new design to tell the story of the data in a different way.
+With our initial design complete, we experimented with a new design to tell the story of the data.
 Specifically we enabled users to drill in on the trends of a particular concentration while also comparing the popularity amongs all the concentrations.

 <a href="/ProcessBook2.pdf">Second Process Book</a>